 Liz also has a very distinctive way of lettering.
 So many of her sketches feature this style of lettering, to the point that when I see one of her sketches, I immediately know it’s by her!

-Alicia has a gorgeous loopy script-like handwriting she does in her sketchbook.
+Alicia has gorgeous loopy script-like handwriting that she does in her sketchbook.
 I can’t read it but it looks beautiful!

-Check out how much impact is adds when Santi writes some notes to the side of his illustration of the Corona bottle.
+Check out how much impact is added when Santi writes some notes to the side of his illustration of the Corona bottle.
 Personally, I just think it takes the sketch to another level.